Mohammed-Nabil99/SauceDemo-TestAutomation/readme.txt

 4-choose the project Folder
 5-the project now is opened
 6-from the test folder choose package named Checkout then open class named ChekoutTests 6-Run the class code then you will the test results!

+            Thank You